busterjs/buster-docs/modules/buster-ci.rst

 browsers using the same user data directory.
 That's why it is a good idea to specifiy a separate user data directory for the test browsers.

-If you try to kill a firefox browser while a second instance is open and uses the same profile directory, the browser will be closed, but you will also get an error and you will get problems to start the browser again at some point.
+If you try to kill a firefox browser while a second instance is open and using the same profile directory, the browser will be closed, but you will also get an error message and you will get problems to start the browser again at some point.
 So, as well as for chrome, it's a good idea to use a separate profile directory for the test browsers.